Exam format

 RE Investments & Business Opportunity Brokerage

-Property management, NNN leases, business brokerage rules
+Property management, investment language, business brokerage concepts

 2%